fboender/multi-git-status/README.md

     Usage: ./mgitstatus [--version] [-w] [-e] [-f] [--no-X] [-d/--depth=2] [DIR [DIR]...]

-    mgitstatus shows uncommited, untracked and unpushed changes in multiple Git repositories.
+    mgitstatus shows uncommitted, untracked and unpushed changes in multiple Git repositories.
 By default, mgitstatus scans two directories deep.
 This can be changed with the -d (--depth) option.
 If DEPTH is 0, the scan is infinitely deep.